 Related Journals of Land Pollution

-Earth Science & Climatic Change, Biodiversity Management & Forestry, Journal of Land Use Science, European Journal of Soil Science, International Journal of Sustainable Development and World Ecology.
+Earth Science & Climatic Change, Biodiversity Management & Forestry, Journal of Industrial Pollution Control, Journal of Land Use Science, European Journal of Soil Science, International Journal of Sustainable Development and World Ecology.

 A pollutant is a substance or energy introduced into the environment that has undesired effects, or adversely affects the usefulness of a resource.
 Pollutants can be artificial substances, such as pesticides and PCBs, or naturally occurring substances, such as oil or carbon dioxide, that occur in harmful concentrations in a given environment.